usmankhan1990/Xiche-Newyork-Times-Test-Assignment/README.md

 # Xiche Newyork Times Test Assignment
- This is a test assignment for interview purpose which uses Newyork times api's for popular news.
+ This is a test assignment for interview purpose which uses Newyork times api's for popular news / posts.

 # Newyork Times Most Popular Feeds
 - This application is to show the most popular Newyork Times post.
 It is a master / detail app.
 It shows detail when items on the list are tapped.
+I made a sample account on Newyork times developer portal to register my App there to get the API keys.

 ## Requirement for the assignment